danielcbit/apcctrl/doc/manual/manual.rst

 These options are not normally seen or used by the user, and are documented here only for information purposes.
-At the current time, to change the default options, you must either manually run apcupsd or you must manually edit the system registry and modify the appropriate entries.
+At the current time, to change the default options, you must either manually run apcctrl or you must manually edit the system registry and modify the appropriate entries.

-In order to avoid option clashes between the options necessary for apcupsd to run on Windows and the standard apcupsd options, all Windows specific options are signaled with a forward slash character (``/``), while as usual, the standard apcupsd options are signaled with a minus (``-``), or a minus minus (``--``).
-All the standard apcupsd options can be used on the Windows version.
+In order to avoid option clashes between the options necessary for apcctrl to run on Windows and the standard apcctrl options, all Windows specific options are signaled with a forward slash character (``/``), while as usual, the standard apcctrl options are signaled with a minus (``-``), or a minus minus (``--``).
+All the standard apcctrl options can be used on the Windows version.
 In addition, the following Windows only options are implemented:

-/service     Start apcupsd as a service
+/service     Start apcctrl as a service
-/run         Run the apcupsd application
+/run         Run the apcctrl application
-/install     Install apcupsd as a service in the system registry /remove      Uninstall apcupsd from the system registry /about       Show the apcupsd about dialogue box
+/install     Install apcctrl as a service in the system registry /remove      Uninstall apcctrl from the system registry /about       Show the apcctrl about dialogue box
-/kill        Stop any running apcupsd
+/kill        Stop any running apcctrl
-/help        Show the apcupsd help dialogue box
+/help        Show the apcctrl help dialogue box

-It is important to note that under normal circumstances the user should never need to use these options as they are normally handled by the system automatically once apcupsd is installed.
+It is important to note that under normal circumstances the user should never need to use these options as they are normally handled by the system automatically once apcctrl is installed.
 However, you may note these options in some of the .pif files that have been created for your use.